Northeast faces heavy snow and blizzard conditions this weekend, but models are still unclear on how bad it will be – KION546

 By Aya Elamroussi, CNN

-Heavy snow and strong winds are expected to slam some metro areas in the Northeast this weekend and millions will likely be under winter storm watches starting Friday.
+Heavy snow and strong winds are expected to slam some metro areas in the Northeast this weekend, with millions likely under winter storm watches starting Friday.

-Forecasters predict eastern Massachusetts, including Boston, and Rhode Island will see significant impacts, with the expectation of 8 to 16 inches of snow combined with wind gusts up to 60 mph.
+Forecasters predict eastern Massachusetts, including Boston, and Rhode Island will see 8 to 16 inches of snow, combined with wind gusts up to 60 mph.

-Five million people in the region will be under a winter storm watch effective Friday night through Saturday evening, according to the National Weather Service.
+More than 5 million people in the region will be under a winter storm watch Friday night through Saturday evening, according to the National Weather Service.

-The storm is expected to form in the Atlantic Ocean just off the coast of Georgia, then rapidly strengthen — a process known as bombogenesis — overnight Friday and track up the East Coast Saturday, though specifics on the impact remain unclear.
+The storm is expected to form in the Atlantic Ocean just off the coast of Georgia, then rapidly strengthen — a process known as bombogenesis — overnight Friday and track Saturday up the East Coast, though specifics on the impact remain unclear.

 “This storm is likely to strengthen at a rate, and to an intensity, equivalent to only the most powerful hurricanes, so the high-end potential of this storm cannot be overstated.
 But with nor’easters, like in real estate, it will all come down to location, location, location,” CNN meteorologist Brandon Miller said.

-Heavy snow and strong winds are likely across New England, “which could lead to blowing snow, scattered power outages, and some damage,” the Weather Prediction Center said Wednesday evening.
+Heavy snow and strong winds are likely across New England, “which could lead to blowing snow, scattered power outages, and some damage,” the Weather Prediction Center said early Thursday.

-Moderate to heavy snow is possible from New York through Washington, DC, “but confidence in potential impacts is much lower,” the forecasters said.
+Moderate to heavy snow is possible from New York to northeast North Carolina, “but confidence in potential impacts is much lower,” the forecasters said.

 The double threat of heavy snow and strong winds has the potential to create blizzard-like conditions through the Northeast.